Kong/docs.konghq.com/app/konnect/gateway-manager/dedicated-cloud-gateways/custom-plugins.md

 ## Adding a custom plugin to a Dedicated Cloud Gateway deployment

 Upload custom plugin schema and handler files to create a configurable entity in {{site.konnect_short_name}}.
+If you prefer using the {{konnect_short_name}} UI, you can also upload these files through the Plugins menu in [Gateway Manager](https://cloud.konghq.com/gateway-manager/).

 {:.important}
 > The name you give the plugin must be identical to the name of the plugin in the schema file.

 Using the following command, make a `POST` request to the [`/custom-plugins`](/konnect/api/control-plane-configuration/latest/#/operations/list-custom-plugin) endpoint of the {{site.konnect_short_name}} Control Plane Config API: